GenericMappingTools/pygmt/doc/api/index.rst

 API Reference
 =============

-.. currentmodule:: gmt
+.. currentmodule:: pygmt

 Plotting
 --------

-All plotting is handled through the :class:`gmt.Figure` class and its methods.
+All plotting is handled through the :class:`pygmt.Figure` class and its methods.

 .. autosummary::
     :toctree: generated